BrVer/performance_presentation/presentation.md

 -------------
 how to implement?

-## 3. Preliminary work
+## 5. Preliminary work
-- save to database
+- save to database (aggregating some data)
-- save to cache
+- save to cache (pre-filling)

-## 4. Database
+## 6. Dealing with Too long requests to Database (e.g. Use index, Luke!)
 EXPLAIN ANALYZE - your best friend
 - Understand difference between INDEX FULL SCAN / INDEX UNIQUE SCAN / TABLE SCAN etc.
 - Understand what index types does your DB support (not only B-tree exist, for example indexes for geo  data (lat/long))
 - Check indexes on all heavy queries fields used in `where`, `on`, `group by`

-## 5. How to understand, what to optimize and what to not
+## 7. General tips

-### 5.1 Amount of data
+### 7.1 Amount of data
-always test with the amount of data compared to how much you'll have on prod
+Always test with the amount of data compared to how much you'll have on prod
  - fill DB with scripts generating fake data
  - upload big files

-### 5.2 Profiling and optimisation
+### 7.2 Profiling and optimisation
 You MUST do profiling before doing optimisation, to be sure you're not just wasting time, Unless you're sure in advance it's 100% required in this particular place (comes with years of work experience)